 The average cost of business plans for an E2 visa is between $1,600 to $3,500.
 However, a business plan with the experts at Objectif USA costs around $2,250 with no revision limits.
 We pride ourselves on offering you an affordable price with excellent quality.

-The financial forecast is always done by Sylvain Perret, the founder of Only Business Plan, a business broker, and a former E2 visa holder himself, while the text part is elaborated by our writers, whose native language is U.S. English.
+The financial forecast is always done by Sylvain Perret, the founder of E2 Visa Consulting, a business broker, and a former E2 visa holder himself, while the text part is elaborated by our writers, whose native language is U.S. English.
 These individuals work remotely throughout the United States and have their work checked by a specialized proofreader.
 We also include photos, charts, and colors to boost the reading of your business plan and improve your chances of success.
 You will benefit from unlimited revisions until you and your immigration lawyer are fully satisfied, whether you are planning to buy an existing business or create a new business venture.
 Reach out today to learn more.